Avram Specification

 Fields with subfields, also called variable fields, MAY also have

-The encoding of records in individual serialization formats such as MARCXML, ISO 2709, or PICA JSON is out of the scope of this specification.
+The encoding of records in JSON or other individual serialization formats such as MARCXML, ISO 2709, or PICA JSON is out of the scope of this specification.

 Schema format